Friday, December 29, 2023

 Shade and shadow effects balance the sun's progressive illumination of the scene

-Come time for morning break, I stop working to make tea and then wander about to inspect the changing scenes framed through other windows.
+Come time for morning break, I stop working to make tea and then wander about to inspect the changing scenes as framed through other windows.
 I am intrigued enough to continue recording more of these engaging impressions, rendered rather dreamily through the wavy lens of old glass.
 It's towards eleven o'clock when the next photos are made.

 Window scene looking south across a tangle of shrubs